hashicorp/terraform-website/content/source/docs/plugin/framework/data-sources.html.md

 ### Read

-The `Read` updates Terraform's state to reflect the API data described in the configuration.
+`Read` updates Terraform's state to reflect the API data described in the configuration.
 There is no plan or state to work with in `Read`.
 Data sources should [retrieve the data they need](/docs/plugin/framework/accessing-values.html) from the configuration included in the [`tfsdk.ReadDataSourceRequest`](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework/tfsdk#ReadDataSourceRequest).
 They can then use the configured API client injected into the data source by the data source type's `NewDataSource` method, and [write the results to the state](/docs/plugin/framework/writing-state.html).